2nd March 2020

 Q: When should my child start grammar school tuition?

 A: This, of course, depends entirely on your child.
 However, tuition with me is for children who show a measurable level of ability and potential in a careful and thorough initial assessment that I undertake before tuition begins.
-To offer continuity and structure for my students, and to avoid unnecessary repetition, Students who attend an 11 + course with me will start at the same time in Year Four, usually in September.
+To offer continuity and structure for my students, and to avoid unnecessary repetition, Students who attend an 11 + course with me will start at the same time in Year Four, usually in September but occasionally in October.

 Q: What subjects do you cover in grammar school preparatory tuition?